 Caring for Our Children: National Health and Safety Performance Standards, 3rd Edition

 This publication contains guidelines on the development and evaluation of the health and safety of children in family and group day care homes and child care centers.

 Minimum Standards for Tribal Child Care: A Health and Safety Guide

-These guidelines express minimum standards for health and safety in child care and were developed by the Child Care Bureau, US Department of Health and Human Services, convened the Tribal Child Care Standards Advisory Committee that included representatives from tribal child care programs, the Child Care Bureau, the Indian Health Service, the Maternal and Child Health Bureau, the Head Start Bureau (American Indian Programs Branch), the American Academy of Pediatrics, and other health and child care organizations.
+These guidelines express minimum standards for health and safety in child care and were developed by the Office of Child Care, US Department of Health and Human Services, convened the Tribal Child Care Standards Advisory Committee that included representatives from tribal child care programs, the Office of Child Care, the Indian Health Service, the Maternal and Child Health Bureau, the Office of Head Start (American Indian Programs Branch), the American Academy of Pediatrics, and other health and child care organizations.

 National Association for the Education of Young Children